-If it feels like you hear about tornadoes more frequently these days, you're not imagining things.
+If it feels like you hear about tornadoes more frequently the past couple years, you're not imagining things.
 Better early-storm detection — including sharper radar technology, more well-trained storm spotters, and stronger communications — is allowing meteorologists to see twisters coming from further afield.
 That means we hear more about more tornado systems, including the weaker ones.

 Eastern Texas, most of Louisiana, all of Alabama, Georgia, and Mississippi, and much of Arkansas and Tennessee are included in this area.